3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "5GMM-NULL",
   "type": "INITIAL",
-  "description": "UE is not registered in the 5G network" }
+  "description": "UE is not registered with the network" }

 {
   "name": "5GMM-REGISTERING",
   "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering with the 5G network" }
+  "description": "UE is in the process of registering with the network" }

 {
   "name": "5GMM-REGISTERED",
   "type": "FINAL",
-  "description": "UE is successfully registered with the 5G network" }
+  "description": "UE is successfully registered with the network" }

+## Events

 {
-  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "name": "Registration Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and attempting registration" }
+  "description": "UE requests registration with the network" }

 {
-  "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and searching for a PLMN" }

-{
-  "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "name": "Authentication Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and in limited service mode" }
+  "description": "Network requests authentication from the UE" }

 ## Transitions